fantaevroman/glaaby/README.md

 writeToFile(location:"user@mysshserver:/tmp/my.txt") =>
 run()
 ```
-3. Magic output:
+3. Glaaby output:

 4. You have many machines at production, forget to log there
-every time you need to run script, use magic!
+every time you need to run script, use glaaby!
 You have auto completeon
 for dirrectories on remote mashines too.

 ```